-EMA will explore the adaptive pathways concept further in the context of parallel scientific advice with HTA bodies, with the inclusion of additional stakeholders, such as patients and payer organisations.
+EMA is exploring the adaptive pathways concept further in the context of parallel scientific advice with HTA bodies, with the inclusion of additional stakeholders, such as patients and payer organisations.

-Additional support will be available to eligible development programmes in an additional pre-submission meeting prior to the one foreseen by the parallel scientific advice procedure, allowing companies to discuss their options and ideas before drafting the protocols that will be the subject of scientific advice.
+Additional support is available to eligible development programmes in an additional pre-submission meeting prior to the one foreseen by the parallel scientific advice procedure, allowing companies to discuss their options and ideas before drafting the protocols that will be the subject of scientific advice.

 Micro, small and medium-sized enterprises may have two additional pre-submission meetings.

 Medicine developers interested in taking this approach may submit a proposal to EMA following the guidance published in August 2016: